AnandPatelP217/Rail-Netraa/README.md

 An alert message is sent to the respective authority using our flutter Mobile App

 ## Technology used:
---Convolutional Neural Network
+-Convolutional Neural Network
---Long Short Term Memory
+-Long Short Term Memory
---OpenCV
+-OpenCV
---Python
+-Python
---Firebase Admin
+-Firebase Admin
---Google Colab
+-Google Colab

 ## Screenshots:
 ![image](https://github.com/harsh-kamde/CrimeDetectionML/assets/105597593/c999c8a4-bdc3-4fda-902f-1f1a71113a40)